thriveweb/sailinginparadise/content/boatTours/2018-09-04-cruise-example-2.md

   are invited to jump in for a swim and try our beach games (including Beach Volleyball, Stand Up Paddle-boarding, Beach Cricket, Snorkelling and Fun Novelty Inflatables).
-Or if you just want to laze on the beach (or our trampoline-style foredeck) that's totally fine, we'll play some cool tunes and serve up an icy cold drink from our on-board bar so you can relax and watch the world sail by in style.
+Or if you just want to laze on the beach (or our trampoline-style foredeck) that's totally fine, we'll play some cool tunes while you sip on an icy cold drink so you can relax and watch the world sail by in style.
 But don't forget to keep your eyes peeled for the friendly bottlenose dolphins who regularly cruise past.
 accordionSection:
   accordion:
     - dropdownContent: >-